darshanrd/apache-beam-python/README.md

 # Dataflow Word Count Tutorial using the Apache Beam Python SDK

-To see what code we will be running today, you can visit the Apache Beam GitHub repository's example [wordcount](https://github.com/darshanrd/apache-beam-python/blob/main/dataflow_wordcount.py).
+To see what code we will be running today, you can visit the GitHub repository's example [wordcount](https://github.com/darshanrd/apache-beam-python/blob/main/dataflow_wordcount.py).

-Please follow the below instructions to set up your
+Please follow the below instructions to set up your GCP Environment

 [Quickstart using Python](https://cloud.google.com/dataflow/docs/quickstarts/quickstart-python)